 The Empty Spaces of Future Thinking

-Thinking strategically about the future of cities in the Arctic entails a positioning towards regional and global strategic opportunities but also involve recognising the opportunities emerging in the urban space.
+Thinking strategically about the future of cities in the Arctic entails a positioning towards regional and global strategic opportunities but also involve recognizing the opportunities emerging in the urban space.

-The Norwegian town of Kirkenes and its suburban additions is home to some 8000 people.
+The Norwegian town of Kirkenes and its suburban additions are home to some 8000 people.
 Across the border – a 40-minute drive (and a border crossing) away – we find the Russian town of Nikel with about 12000 inhabitants.
 Both towns are industrial: In Kirkenes the iron mine gave impetus to the towns establishment and growth, and in Nikel the ore smelter for the nearby mines was constructed in the inter-war period – at a time when the territory was actually Finnish.
-In both towns, the industrial plants loom over the towns.
-Despite similarities similarities, they could not look more different.
+The industrial plants loom over each of the respective towns.
+Despite similarities, they could not look more different.

-In Kirkenes, painted wooden houses were constructed in a modest style were constructed as part of the government’s effort to quickly rebuild after the ravages of the Second World War.
+In Kirkenes, painted wooden houses were constructed in a modest style as part of the government’s effort to quickly rebuild after the ravages of the Second World War.
 These are perceived by the inhabitants to be an important identity marker of the town.
-The houses in Kola from the same period are almost entirely built in concrete and brick, and the few wooden houses remaining from the town’s early history are mostly abandoned and falling apart.
+The houses in Kola are from the same period and are almost entirely built in concrete and brick.
+The few wooden houses remaining from the town’s early history are mostly abandoned and falling apart.

-Wintertime, the preferred mode of transport in Kirkenes, after the car, is the kicksled.
+In wintertime the preferred mode of transport in Kirkenes, after the car, is the kicksled.
 All families appear to have at least one, and the packed snow on roads and sidewalks provide the ideal terrain for this activity.
-No such vehicles are evident in Nikel, whose compact urban form, by contrast, facilitate lively urban spaces.
+No such vehicles are evident in Nikel, whose compact urban form, by contrast, facilitates lively urban spaces.

 PhD researcher Morgan Ip’s participatory online mapping tool MyBarents shows that the visually menacing smelter in Nikel, along with its toxic emissions, feature prominently in the inhabitants’ current concerns and hopes for the future.

-Empty spaces are left behind: the empty hospital, abandoned shops but also an absence of ideas.
-This is reflected as a feeling of loss among town’s otherwise optimistic inhabitants.
-As the harbour moves out, heavy traffic through the city centre will also disappear.
+Empty spaces are left behind – the empty hospital, abandoned shops – but there is also an absence of ideas.
+This is reflected as a feeling of loss among the town’s otherwise optimistic inhabitants.
+As the harbor moves out, heavy traffic through the city center will also disappear.
 This new emptiness brings new possibilities for rethinking the town – it is a space for future thinking.
-This potential for adopting entirely new roles is yet to be grasped, conceptualised and exploited by politicians, administrators and citizens of the town.
+This potential for adopting entirely new roles is yet to be grasped, conceptualized and exploited by politicians, administrators and citizens of the town.